 Today I want to introduce one of the recipes that represent Milan: the original recipe of the “Ossobuco alla Milanese”.
 Ossobuco means “Bone with a hole“.

-It is an ancient recipe from Lombardy, but it is widespread throughout Italy, especially in the north, very simple to prepare and above all very tasty.
+It is an ancient recipe from the gastronomic tradition of Lombardy.
+During the years it is widespread throughout Italy, especially in the north.

 This classic braised veal is a representative dish that seems to date back to the Middle Ages.